28 Seriously Pretty Ways to Decorate with Easter Eggs

 Even if the eggs are solely for decoration, we still love putting them in vintage egg cups.
 Gather the egg cups to make an impression on a counter or table.
 Cute cupcake liners take this Easter craft up a notch.

 Editor's Tip: If cupcake liners aren't on hand, use paper, decorative scissors, and stickers to showcase your favorite Easter eggs.

 Easter Egg Candleholder Display

 Colorful dyed eggs take the spotlight in this display.
 Use glass, ceramic, or metal candleholders to create the best look for your home.
 Bunch them together, put them in a line, or spread them around different rooms to add a touch of Easter to your decor.

 Eggs with a simple, cohesive design (ours feature glittered double-sided tape strips) can add a lot to your Easter decor when placed in a plain bowl.
 Have a decorated dish you'd love to incorporate?
 Then hard-boil white and brown eggs and place them inside, undecorated, to add a touch of Easter without taking away from the dish's design.

-You don't need a lot of supplies to make a stunning Easter tree.
-Hot-glue paper flowers (homemade or available at craft stores) in varying sizes to branches and place in an urn or vase filled with foam (marbles, rocks, or something similar would also suffice).
-Top with Spanish moss and some painted eggs.
+You don't need a lot of supplies to make this stunning Easter tree.
+Paint branches pink and place in an urn or vase filled with foam (marbles, rocks, or something similar would also suffice).
+Top with pebbles and some jewel eggs.